calnix/DualVeTokenSystem/documents/Contract Explanations/X. AttackScenarios.md

 **Result:** Temporary DoS, but recoverable with proper procedure

+>Monitors can only pause and CronJobs can only execute strictly defined functions that typically involve asset-inflow; not out.
+>I.e.: stakeOnBehalf, depositSubsidies, FinalizeEpochsAndRewards.

 ### Scenario 4: Critical Role Management During Epoch Transition ✅

 Step 1: Epoch N approaching end (1 hour remaining)